Craggy Pinnacle Trail at Craggy Gardens

 Craggy Pinnacle Trail at Craggy Gardens: the hike

 The hike departs from the signed Craggy Pinnacle trailhead at the Craggy Dome parking area (view maps and driving directions), ascending stone stairs from the southernmost edge of the parking area.
-The trail dives into a dense, gnarled forest, sunlight casting beautiful arrays of shadows on the forest floor.
+The trail dives into a dense, gnarled forest, with sunlight casting stunning arrays of shadows on the forest floor.
 The terrain is rocky and rooty, covered in leafy fern, silvery lichen and soft green moss.

-The trail treks through thickets of blueberries before catching wide panoramas from the lower overlook.
+The trail treks through thickets of blueberries before catching vast panoramas from the lower overlook.
 The Blue Ridge Parkway winds to the south, passing the Craggy Gardens visitor center.
 The chiseled, green-blue hued mountains of the Pisgah National Forest extend to the right and left, offering particularly beautiful views of their lushly forested, time-weathered peaks.

 Departing the summit, the hike retraces its steps to the trailhead, dropping elevation through the twisted, gnarly, rocky forest.
 The hike reaches the Craggy Dome trailhead at .9 mile, completing the hike.